 The Brighton seafront is the perfect place to visit for daytime light bites, which will remind you of Dubai.

-The south-to-eastern seaside destination has enough grit to attract people from their 20s and 30s, but it still has excellent British beaches that have popularized day trips in Brighton since the 18th century.
+The south-to-eastern seaside destination has enough grit to attract people in their 20s and 30s, but it still has excellent British beaches that have popularized day trips in Brighton since the 18th century.

-Volka electric railway is the oldest electric railway in Europe, built-in 1883.
-Which runs along the coast from Pier to Marina.
+Volka Electric Railway is the oldest electric railway in Europe.
+Built in 1883, it runs along the coast from the pier to the marina.

-If you feel tired while travelling in Brighton city, this electric train is perfect for travelling.
-It will be a pleasant experience to travel by this train, especially during the winter months from September to January.
+If you feel tired while travelling in Brighton City, this electric train is perfect for travelling.
+Travelling by this train will be a pleasant experience, especially during the winter months from September to January.

-This two hours train journey is a lot cheaper than others.
+This two-hour train journey is a lot cheaper than others.
 No reservation is required for this train.
 Not only this but with the help of this dog a dog can travel on this train.

 Brighton Marina is a busy yacht harbour in the centre.
-It is surrounded by many important places and shopping malls.
+Many important places and shopping malls surround it.

 Tourists get sailboats on rent for travel to the sea life centre.
-It is an attractive shopping hub with fashion boutiques, galleries, and craft shops, as well as casual restaurants with terraces overlooking the water.
+It is an attractive shopping hub with fashion boutiques, galleries, craft shops, and casual restaurants with terraces overlooking the water.

 Cycling on the Undercliffe route is a lot of fun.
 Located just beyond the Brighton Marina, this trail sits beneath a cliff that leads east of the city towards Eastbourne.

-Independent shops are a fun place in Brighton city, the UK.
+Independent shops are fun places in Brighton, UK.

-Bookstores, photographic print shops, homewares shops, food stalls, stunning jewellery, fabu, vegan shoes, dresses, royale spa, a vibrant covered market, bars, restaurants and many more can be purchased by tourists.
+Bookstores, photographic print shops, homewares shops, food stalls, stunning jewellery, fab, vegan shoes, dresses, royale spa, a vibrant covered market, bars, restaurants, and many more can be purchased by tourists.

 Join the outlandishly dressed throngs for a stroll around the countless independent shops, boutiques, and galleries.